-Spider Farmer SF-1000 is one of the most popular grow lights on the market today and is among the most positively reviewed ones too.
+Spider Farmer SF-1000 is one of the most popular LED grow lights on the market today.
+It has received some of the most positive reviews too.

-To learn more about Spider Farmer SF-1000, we decided to do our own investigation.
-We included the full results in this in-depth Spider Farmer SF-1000 review article.
+To learn more about Spider Farmer SF 1000, we decided to do our own investigation.
+We included the full results in this in-depth Spider Farmer SF-1000 grow light review.

 Spider Farmer SF-1000 Design Review

-When you open the package, you’ll find the grow light as well as the hanging equipment, a few plant labels, a measuring tape, and a user manual.
+When you open the package, you’ll find the LED grow light.
+You’ll also find the hanging equipment, a few plant labels, a measuring tape, and a user manual.

-The grow lamp is relatively heavy.
-It holds a good chunk of aluminum that accounts for most of its weight.
+The LED grow light feels relatively heavy on the hand.
+It holds a good chunk of aluminum, which accounts for most of its weight.

 Attached to the aluminum plate is the light panel.
-It has 208 LM301B LEDs that are insulated with waterproof material along with the board itself.
-The power cords of the device are also well insulated.
+Its 208 LM301B LEDs are insulated with waterproof material—and so is the board itself.
+The device’s power cords are also well protected.

-The diodes are made by Samsung, so they are among the highest quality LEDs found on the market.
+Samsung makes their diodes, so they are among the highest-quality LEDs found on the market.

 Spider Farmer SF-1000 Performance Review

 Spider Farmer SF-1000 has a light output of around 16500 lumens.
-Most of its diodes emit light in the 3000K and 5000K range of the spectrum, and the rest generate deep red and infrared light.
+Most of its LEDs emit light in the 3000K and 5000K spectrum range.
+The rest generate deep red and infrared light.

-We have to test the Photosynthetically Active Radiation (PAR) output of Spider Farmer SF-1000 to learn more about its usefulness to plants.
+We have to test the Spider Farmer SF-1000’s Photosynthetically Active Radiation (PAR) output.
+That will help us learn more about its usefulness to plants.

-Here are our PPFD measurements of the Spider Farmer SF-1000 at a distance of 12 inches (30 cm).
-This is the hanging height recommended by the manufacturer for the flowering phase of the plants.
+Here are our PPFD measurements of the Spider Farmer SF-1000 at a 12″ (30 cm) difference.
+(That is the manufacturer’s recommended hanging height for indoor flowering plants.)

 Those values show that Spider Farmer SF-1000 generates high intensity of useful light.